GongT/baobao/@idlebox/common/etc/common.api.md

 // @public
 export function registerGlobalLifecycle(object: IDisposable): void;

+// Warning: (ae-missing-release-tag) "sepList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const sepList: string;

 // Warning: (ae-missing-release-tag) "SerializableKind" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)